PabloLec/sb_keycloak_saml/README.md

 For managing secrets and Keycloak configuration in general, I recommend using https://github.com/adorsys/keycloak-config-cli.

 #### Authentication Flow
-A custom SAML_IDP_FLOW authentication flow is used to ensure that user connections go through the IdP as the only option, without any prompt.
+A custom authentication flow is used to ensure that user connections go through the IdP as the only option, without any prompt.
-Alternatively, this can be achieved by using the kc_idp_hint=IDP_SAML query parameter in the first auth redirect request made by the FRONTEND_CLIENT.
+Alternatively, this can be achieved by using the `kc_idp_hint` query parameter in the first auth redirect request made by the frontend client.

 #### User Creation
 Users are dynamically created on the SP without prompting the user to fill out a form.
 The email provided by the IdP is used as the username, so when the user logs in again, the same account is used.